Applications now open for our Empower Her Journey program

 2017 Emerging Indigenous Executive Leaders Program

-Co-Design & Delivery of Emerging Indigenous Executive Leadership Program for AGSM at UNSW
+Co-Design & Development of the award winning Emerging Indigenous Executive Leadership Program for AGSM at UNSW

 2019 WLA Indigenous Women's leadership Symposium